philsturgeon/phil.tech/source/2011-04-11-why-write-a-new-framework.html.markdown

 layout: post
 title: Why Write A New Framework?
 category:
-alias: blog/2011/04/why-write-a-new-framework
+alias: blog/2011/04/why-write-a-new-framework/
-excerpt: " \n\tSo we all know that the internet is full of frameworks.
+excerpt: "So we all know that the internet is full of frameworks.
 They've been the popular thing for the last 5 or 6 years and it seems to have become the \"barrier for entry\" or the \"passage of rights\" that 8 or 9 years ago used to be \"hey I just wrote a phpBB clone!\".
 There are plenty around but in this day in age, why